WWE Rumors: Vince McMahon Upset With Two Major Superstars Over Twitter Feud, Per Bryan Alvarez

 A new report suggests that WWE chairman Vince McMahon is not happy with the recent online actions of two of his top stars — Monday Night Raw superstar Randy Orton and NXT standout Tommaso Ciampa.

 As quoted by Ringside News, Bryan Alvarez discussed on Tuesday’s edition of Wrestling Observer Live the recent Twitter exchanges between Orton and Ciampa, which started when Orton seemed to call out NXT wrestlers who slap their legs during matches.
-According to Alvarez, he has gotten the impression that McMahon “isn’t very happy” about how both men have been acting on social media, as the WWE boss apparently doesn’t have any plans for them to feud in the ring in the foreseeable future.
+According to Alvarez, he has gotten the impression that McMahon “isn’t very happy” with how both men have been acting on social media, as the WWE boss apparently doesn’t have any plans for them to feud in the ring in the foreseeable future.

 “For those of you who may not know there are rules and then there’s Vince.
 Vince hates it when guys or women or whatever do something that teases a match that he’s not gonna do, but if he starts booking something that doesn’t pay off it’s totally fine.
 There’s a different set of rules.”